 The final model discussed in classified as Effective School Wide Programs model (Conley & Picus, 2003) or the Evidence-Based Adequacy model (EFAB, 2011).
 The Evidence-Based Adequacy model was analyzed in the latest report by the EFAB (2011) and there it was suggested that this funding model could be superior to the current Successful Schools model.
 A key difference with this funding model is that it focuses first on school reform research and secondly on funding by recommending particular interventions and determining the funding needed to support the intervention (Downes & Stiefel, 2008).
 The effect is a model that is grounded in research that supports and sustains effective pedagogical practices leading to improved student achievement (Odden et al., 2007).
-After identifying key practices, the resources needed for a prototypical school are determined.
-Then the cost to provide these programs is established and used to determine the adequacy level for school funding (Conley & Picus, 2003).
+After identifying key practices, the programs is established and used to determine the adequacy level for school funding (Conley & Picus, 2003).
 Another feature that sets this model apart is that identifies reform efforts and programs to be implemented at the school level (Conley & Picus, 2003) and sets targets that are defendable in educational research (Odden, 2003).